turingschool/enums-exercises/CONTRIBUTING.md

 ### Step 2: Create the Template Files

-Create two templates under `lib/templates/` in a directory named after the enumerable method, e.g.:
+Edit the two templates under `lib/templates/` in a directory named after the enumerable method, e.g.:

 ```plain
 lib/templates/count/each.rb
 lib/templates/count/enum.rb
 ```

-Use the templates under `lib/templates/map/*` as inspiration.

 #### The Pattern Using `#each`: